 People purchase a fixed index annuity because of the market protection it offers, its guaranteed income benefits, and/or its growth potential.
 They aren’t satisfied with the limited growth from their CDs and annuity rates that are fixed, and don’t have the time for the stock market.

 If you have sufficient time to recover from potential losses, direct stock market investments may be more appealing than a fixed index annuity.
-However, if your time frame is too short to recover from losses due to financial market declines, or you simply don't like the idea of possibly losing principal, a fixed index annuity is used as an alternative vehicle to bank instruments, fixed rate annuities, bonds and mutual funds.
+However, if your time frame is too short to recover from possible losses due to financial market declines, or you simply don’t like the idea of possibly losing principal, a fixed index annuit may be an option.
+It can be used as an alternative vehicle to bank instruments, fixed rate annuities, bonds, and mutual funds.

 If you can be okay with waiting for complete access to money and still need this to be fixed, try a deferred annuity.

 Are Fixed Index Annuities Like Variable Annuities?

 No!
 If a variable annuity account goes down, you could lose principal.
 Fixed index annuity principal is protected from negative index changes – you can’t lose principal if the index declines.
 On other other hand, with a variable annuity the principal and interest credits aren’t locked in.

 Once index-linked interest is credited in an index annuity, it can’t be lost, even if the index declines substantially.
 Variable annuities also include reinvested dividends.
 However, neither the index nor index annuities reflect the reallocated dividends.